putuwistika/API_Team3_Digistar/README.md

 1. Retrieve all product data.
 2. Retrieve product data with pagination using GET method.
 3. Retrieve product data with pagination using POST method.
+4. Retrieve product data with products_id using GET method.
+5. Retrieve product data with products_id using POST method.

 The data is loaded from the PostgreSQL database into memory at the start of the application for faster response times.